 Are you concerned about using eco-friendly detergents: whether they are worth it, whether they will clean properly and have good smell?!
 Are you not sure about packing your food in anything rather than plastic or if you can have great scent without using air freshener or perfume?
 This topic is for you then.

 I tell you why it isn’t so hard to keep your household fresh and tidy without using chemicals – also the reasons why you should stop using them too.
 Make sure the water, air, textiles, paints, cleaning products, EMFs (electromagnetic fields) are not adding to your toxic load:

 1. Cleaning products:

 Fact: There is an increased awareness on toxicity of cleaning products and their effects on the respiratory system by now, but the first study which looked at the impact of these was published in May 2018 only!
-It found that women responsible for cleaning at home or professionally had accelerated decline in lung function (compared to women who were not responsible for cleaning), which means that the exposure to cleaning materials can be detrimental to women’s respiratory health in the long term. **
+It has found that women responsible for cleaning at home or professionally cleaning, had accelerated decline in lung functions (compared to women who were not responsible for cleaning), which means that the exposure to cleaning materials can be disadvantageous to women’s respiratory health in the long term. **

-Solution: buy eco-friendly cleaning product or make home-made ones.
+Solution: buy eco-friendly cleaning products or make home-made ones.

-Recipe: Put baking soda in a high walled pot (as it will fizz), pour vinegar into it.
+Recipe: Put 3-5 tablespoons of baking soda in a high walled pot (as it will fizz), pour vinegar into it.
 The texture of the mix has to be spreadable mass.
 Then drop 20 drops of lemongrass (or lemon-eucalypt, or tea tree) essential oil.
-Use it for cleaning your bathtub or sink with sponge and for your toilet with the toilet brush.
+Use it for cleaning your bathtub, shower, washbasin and sink with sponge and for your toilet with the toilet brush.

 2. Washing products: